hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 Thus the tortoise's positions at integer minutes form the partial sums of the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)), which are also called harmonic numbers.
 Since the harmonic numbers grow approximately logarithmically, we know that the tortoise will get to $10$ miles eventually.

 That this happens during minute $12367$ follows from the fact that the $12367$th harmonic number is [the first to exceed $10$](https://oeis.org/A004080).
 Computationally, we find that the tortoise finishes after $8$ days, $14$ hours, $6$ minutes, and about $28.087$ seconds.
 So we'll time the hare's departure to reach the line at that time as well.
 We find that the hare should start when $3$ minutes and $35$ seconds have elapsed.
+(That value of $215$ seconds is not intentionally rounded from a non-integer, but is precise to at least the microsecond.
+I have no explanation of this.)

 Code (Python):